dingkwang/SFND_udacity_rader_target_generation_detection/readme.md

 * Refer to `radar_target_generation_and_detection_n.m`

 ---
+## UPDATE:
+*I found my original code has a bug.
+The RDM is filtered to 0/1 immediately after one signal is processed.
+It should not be the case because it will affect the following signals.
+*In the updated code, I used the 2D convolution method, which eliminate the multiple for loop and it will not affect the orignal RDM.
+*The offset is also adjusted accordingly because of the bug fixed.

 #### 1. Radar Specifications
 * Frequency of operation = 77GHz
 * Max Range = 200m